llmonpy/llmonpy-blog/docs/ai_moat_latest.md

 ## Conclusions
 If I am right, there will be a furious land grab for the most valuable request-flows.
 To climb the learning curve faster, companies will conduct thousands of experiments on their request-flows to generate **QBaWa** faster than their competitors.
-It will be a great time to be a Nvida shareholder (I am not a Nvida shareholder except of index funds).
+It will be a great time to be a Nvida shareholder (I am not a Nvida shareholder except for index funds).

 ## References
 * [Mastering LLMs: A Conference For Developers & Data Scientists](https://maven.com/parlance-labs/fine-tuning?cohortSlug=): Great conference that helped crystallize my thinking.